-Occupancy levels in 2018/19 were impacted by major works in two properties which involved units being vacant while the work was carried out and replacement service users obtained.
-Initiatives introduced to reduce staff turnover have had a positive effect.
-The improvement in arrears is extremely encouraging.
+Occupancy levels in 2019/20 were impacted by major works in two properties which involved units being vacant while the work was carried out and replacement service users to be obtained in July 2020.
+Staff turnover percentage was up compared with last year but this is similar across the sector.
+Effort is continuously being made to improve the staff turnover.
+The arrears increase is due to the delay in processing of Housing benefit claims by some councils due to Covid-19.

-Value for Money Metrics
+Value for Money Metrics (continued)